OCamlPro/techelson/user_doc/src/quick_ref/extensions.md

     `address : 'S` `->` `(option 'storage) : 'S`

-    Relevant section of this book: [Live Contract Inspection].
+    Since `0.7.0`, relevant section of this book: [Live Contract Inspection].

     - consumes a contract
     - pushes `Some` of the current value of the storage of the contract if its storage has type